kbhakti/Python/README.md

 “Random team names” - creating and using a new teamNames list to assign random names to teams;
 “Storing team names” - storing team names in a file, and loading them into a teamNames variable;
 “More teams” - splitting players into 3 teams instead of 2.

+#Project5 - Colourful Creations

+Introduction: This project introduces dictionaries by creating a dictionary that maps from human-friendly colour names to hex codes.
+The colour codes are then looked up in the dictionary and used to create a colourful poster.

+Learning Objectives :
+Dictionaries - creating and looking up values;
+Turtle graphics - text, fonts and colours;

+Challenges :
+More colours! - Use a colour picker website to find hexcodes for more colours and add them to a dictionary.
+Create a poster - Create a custom colour palette dictionary and use it to create a poster using Turtle graphics.